philuttley/prog4aa_lesson1/README.md

 ## About the Lesson

-This lesson is based primarily on material from the [Software Carpentry Lessons][SWC] [Programming with Python][SWC-PWP] and [Plotting and Programming in Python][SWC-PPP], along with contributions from the teachers of the course Programming for Astronomy and Astrophysics at the University of Amsterdam.
+This lesson is based primarily on material from the [Software Carpentry][SWC] lessons [Programming with Python][SWC-PWP] and [Plotting and Programming in Python][SWC-PPP], along with contributions from the teachers of the course Programming for Astronomy and Astrophysics at the University of Amsterdam.